-If there is no safe available unit in the region, the housing provider contacts NCCEH staff to find another safe available unit elsewhere in the CoC.
+If there is no safe available unit in the region, the housing provider contacts NCCEH staff to connect with another provider to help find a safe available unit elsewhere in the CoC.

 Priority for emergency transfers

 Tenant choice is paramount: Tenant may choose whether to enter a different program and where they want to live.